 During the later stage of solidification and crystallization of weld metal during aluminum alloy welding, eutectic is squeezed in the center of crystal intersection to form a “liquid film.”
 At this point, due to the large shrinkage during cooling, free shrinkage is not available to generate large tensile stress.
 As a result, the liquid film forms a weak link, which may crack in the weak zone under the effect of tensile stress.

 3. Mechanism of hot cracks

-When the welding molten pool crystallization continues, the solid phase in the molten pool continues to increase, and the previously crystallized crystal nucleus continues to grow.
+The second stage is the solid-liquid stage.
+Here, the solid phase in the molten pool continues to increase as crystallization progresses, and the previously formed crystal nuclei continue to grow.

-When the weld formed after the molten pool metal is completely solidified is subjected to tensile stress, it will show good strength and plasticity, and the possibility of cracking at this stage is relatively small.
+The third stage is the complete solidification stage.
+When the weld formed after the molten pool metal is completely solidified is subjected to tensile stress, it shows good strength and plasticity, and the likelihood of cracking at this stage is relatively low.

 Therefore, when the temperature is higher or lower than the brittle temperature zone between a-b, the weld metal has a greater resistance to crystal cracks and a smaller crack tendency.
-In general, for metals with less impurities (including base metal and welding materials), the brittle temperature range is narrow, and the tensile stress acts in this range for a short time, so the total stress of the weld is relatively small, so the crack tendency generated during welding is small.
+In general, for metals with fewer impurities (including base metal and welding materials), the brittle temperature range is narrow.

+The tensile stress acts in this range for a short time, so the total stress of the weld is relatively small, resulting in a lower tendency for cracks to develop during welding.

 4. Prevention measures for aluminum alloy welding cracks